boringprotocol/docs/docs/motherbored-basics/add-motherbored-cloud-provider.md

 ---
-### forgot to get the config? or need to use a different config
+### Forgot to get the config? or need to use a different config

-edit the /boot/boring.env and:
+Edit the /boot/boring.env and:

 ```
 systemctl restart boring